juanlespins/numerical-mooc/README.md

+#THE SAME QUESTION, by JOHN HOLLANDER
+It is all here.
+It is all with us:
+Pools of water-well, we have our eyes.
+Mountains-well, a man is most human
+Standing up.
+Broad meadows-well, we sleep.
+Rivers-we do run on, but can come
+To join another.
+Oceans-we can
+Remember mothers of our mothers.
+Forests-we wander darkly in some
+Bright plaza of another; but night
+Falls.
+Sands-seconds of arc in the sets
+Of circles nested between our eye
+And the rhyming horizon.
+Deluge-
+The first tear of sweat our terror weeps.
+Landslide-hear the pestle of thighbone
+Grinding away its mortar socket.

 #Practical Numerical Methods with Python

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by: